xiGUAwanOU/tech-note/programming-languages/css/cheatsheet__flex.md

 }
 ```

-Align contents along the main axis, if `flex-direction: row | row-reverse`, this will be the horizontal alignment, otherwise vertical alignment (default `flex-start`):
+Align contents along the main axis, if `flex-direction: row | row-reverse`, this will be the horizontal alignment (defining the position along the horizontal axis), otherwise vertical alignment (default `flex-start`):

 ```css
 .container {